 As described earlier, in March 2020, in response to the COVID-19 pandemic, California issued the Stay at Home Order which shut down all non-essential businesses and services.
-Most of our operations have been deemed an "essential" business.
-Commercial tenants at TRCC and the Outlets at Tejon joint venture may have difficulty making timely rent payments due to reduced traffic at TRCC and the Outlets at Tejon resulting from the Stay at Home order and social distancing practices.
+Most of our operations in this segment have been deemed an "essential" business.
+Commercial retail tenants at TRCC and the Outlets at Tejon joint venture have had difficulty making timely rent payments due to reduced traffic at TRCC and the Outlets at Tejon resulting from California guidelines and social distancing practices.